sh1kurlu/LibraryManagmentProgram/README.md

 The program finishes by producing the output of the `main` function which prints the maximum number of people that can be supplied with the available bread.

+---

+## Week09

+## Task 1

+This Java program implements a simple task scheduler using a priority queue.
+The `Taskfile` class represents tasks with properties such as name, duration, and priority.
+Tasks are added to a priority queue based on their priority.
+The main method initializes a priority queue of tasks, schedules tasks until available time is exhausted, and prints the total time spent on tasks and the remaining available time.
+If a task cannot be completed within the available time, it breaks the loop and prints a message accordingly.

+## Usage
+1. Compile and run the `Task1` class.
+2. Adjust the available time and task durations as needed.
+3. Observe the output to see which tasks are completed within the available time and the remaining time.

+## Task 2

+This Java program compares two methods of sorting elements in a linked list.
+In the `main` method, it generates random integers and adds them to two separate linked lists.

+1. In the first approach, the method `addInSortedOrder` is used to insert elements into `list1` in sorted order.
+It iterates over the list and inserts the element at the correct position.
+2. In the second approach, random integers are directly added to `list2`, and then the entire list is sorted using `Collections.sort()`.

+The program measures the time taken for each approach and prints the elapsed time.
+It provides insights into the efficiency of sorting by insertion versus sorting the entire list.

+## Task 3

+This Java program demonstrates how to print the characters of a string along with their corresponding indexes.

+The `printCharactersWithIndexes` method takes a string input and a boolean flag to indicate whether to print the indexes in ascending or descending order.

+It utilizes a `TreeMap` to store characters as keys and their corresponding indexes as values.
+The indexes are stored in an `ArrayList` and added to the map using `computeIfAbsent` method.

+Finally, it iterates over the map and prints each character followed by its indexes, either in ascending or descending order based on the flag.

+## Task 4

+This Java program analyzes the frequency of characters in a given string and identifies the most and least frequent characters.

+The `Task4` class maintains a cache of character frequency maps to optimize repeated calculations.
+The `mostFrequentCharacter` and `leastFrequentCharacter` methods calculate the character frequencies using the `calculateCharacterFrequency` method if the result is not already cached.
+Then, they iterate over the frequency map to find the most and least frequent characters.

+The `calculateCharacterFrequency` method computes the frequency of each character in the input string and returns a map containing characters as keys and their frequencies as values.

+The program demonstrates efficient character frequency analysis with caching to enhance performance for repeated computations.

+## Task 5

+This Java program identifies the unique characters present in a given string.

+The `Task5` class maintains a cache of sets containing unique characters to optimize repeated calculations.

+The `uniqueCharacters` method checks if the input string is already cached.
+If not, it calculates the unique characters using the `calculateUniqueCharacters` method and caches the result.
+It then returns the set of unique characters.

+The `calculateUniqueCharacters` method iterates through the input string and adds each character to a set.
+This ensures that duplicate characters are automatically removed, leaving only unique characters.

+The program demonstrates an efficient approach to find unique characters in a string with caching for improved performance.